 Every aspect of the Berlingo has clearly been designed with families in mind, and this is encapsulated by its 186 litres of interior storage spaces.
 That’s more than the entire boot of some city cars.
 Choose the Modutop and there’s also a long roof locker, a bit like the one you’ll find in an airliner.

 Reliability & safety

 The Berlingo has been a very successful model for Citroen – it was its top-selling car in 17 countries in 2017 and more than 3.3 million have been made since 1996.
 As it's based on commercial hardware, you’d also expect it to be pretty tough, but we’ll have to see if there are any niggles with the third-generation model.
-The fact Citroen was 28th out of 29 manufacturers in our 2021 Driver Power owner satisfaction survey is a worry, caused by generally poor scores across the board.
-Around 23% of Citroen owners reported a fault within the first 12 months of ownership.
+The fact Citroen was 28th out of 29 manufacturers in our 2021 Driver Power owner satisfaction survey, but shot up to 13th position in 2022 is positive news.
+Around 19% of Citroen owners reported a fault within the first 12 months of ownership.
 The brand came fifth overall for fuel economy and running costs, while seventh for practicality is no doubt bolstered by models like the Berlingo.
 However, scores for its infotainment systems were on the low side, and reliability was in the bottom third of the table.

 Safety has taken a real leap in the latest Berlingo, with no less than 19 driving assistance systems offered.
 These range from lane-departure warning and autonomous emergency braking to a colour head-up display and adaptive cruise control.
 In Euro NCAP crash tests it managed four out of five stars, with an impressive 91% score for adult occupant protection.
 It dropped points in the vulnerable road users category because of its tall bonnet and stiff windscreen pillars, while its autonomous braking system is unable to detect cyclists.